 Focused on four areas - housing preservation, housing production, preventing displacement, and promoting equity - the One Fresno Housing Strategy includes 47 priority recommendations and will serve as a roadmap as we pursue innovative ways to expedite housing for all income levels in our city.
-Funding will be utilized to facilitate the development of several alternative housing models, including Tiny Homes and C-Train Villages, private Independent Living Assistance facilities, and affordable workforce housing.
-We will be working to seek approval and implement these policy recommendations in the coming weeks and months.
+We will continue working to seek approval and implement these policy recommendations.

-The FY 2023 budget proposes \$40 million dollars of American Rescue Plan Act funds be used to support the funding recommendations in the "One Fresno Housing Strategy."
+The FY 2023 budget includes \$40 million of American Rescue Plan Act funds to be used to support the funding recommendations in the "One Fresno Housing Strategy."
 This historical investment in housing, coupled with other state and federal housing dollars will serve to preserve and create more affordable housing opportunities, as well as allow for the continuance of market rate housing in our city.
-This will not only help us to meet our short-term housing demands, but to provide for long-term housing stability in our city.
+In addition, \$1,100,000 was included in the budget to add 16 positions to our Housing Division.
+These efforts will not only help us to meet our short-term housing demands, but to provide for long-term housing stability in our city.